Palo alto community

 Note: South Palo Alto Food Shelter will resume operations April 7th

 This Food Shelter provides food and groceries to families in need.
-They use income qualifications to provide food.
+They use income qualifications to provide food; income guidelines have been expanded in 2021 to provide meals to more families.
+By appointment only.

 The Opportunity Center